mattermost/mattermost-plugin-playbooks/.github/PULL_REQUEST_TEMPLATE.md

 1. If this is your first contribution, make sure you've read the Contribution Checklist https://developers.mattermost.com/contribute/getting-started/contribution-checklist/
 2. Read our blog post about "Submitting Great PRs" https://developers.mattermost.com/blog/2019-01-24-submitting-great-prs
-3. Take a look at other repository specific documentation at https://developers.mattermost.com/contribute
+3. Take a look at other repository-specific documentation at https://developers.mattermost.com/contribute/getting-started/

 REMEMBER TO:
 - Run `make check-style` to check for style errors (required for all pull requests)